Cong, SAD, AAP object to Centre ending Punjab, Haryana's permanent membership in BBMB | Politics

 Congress general secretary Randeep Singh Surjewala said by ending the representation of Haryana and Punjab in the BBMB, the Narendra Modi government has once again ''crushed'' the rights of Haryana and Punjab.

-''This is a direct attack on the federal structure and the rights of the states,'' Surjewala said in a statement.
+''This is a direct attack on the federal structure and the rights of the states,'' Surjewala said.

 ''Once again, Haryana and Punjab are paying the price for making the BJP government bow down in the farmers' movement,'' he said.